aboutcode-org/scancode-toolkit/docs/source/cli-reference/scan-options-post.rst

         ]
       }

-    See :ref:`reference_license_related_data` for more details on license references and a comparision with previous scancode output formats.
+    See :ref:`reference_license_related_data` for more details on license references and a comparison with previous scancode output formats.

 ----